boschglobal/dse.standards/README.md

 L- modelica                 Adaptations relating to the Modelica Association Standards.
   L- fmi-ls-binary-codec    Binary Codec specification for FMI 2/3.
   L- fmi-ls-binary-to-text  String encoding for binary data, for FMI 2/3.
+  L- fmi-ls-bus-topology    Bus Topologies and Virtual Bus/Networks, for FMI 2/3.
 ```